AloraKesharwani/Hospital-_-Patient-_-Details/README.md

 Similarly, create a new measure for the same month previous year named "Previous Year Latest Month Wait List, now displaying the number or count of waiting lists for the previous year of the same month.

 In Top, also create a few filters for the overall dashboard functioning, which will be the month, casetype, specialty, and archive date column.
+Indication: Create explicit titles that will show whether the average is selected or the median is selected, and create a new measure named Dynamic Title (Key Indicator Wait List).
 </p>
 <p>
   <b>MIDDLE SECTION:</b>